sserbu13/obsidian-root/Areas/Admin/Admin Review.md

 ## Meeting topics

+-
 - Buying:
-	- from our list of things to buy and based on budget, what can we afford to buy this week/month
+	- what can we afford to buy this week/month
-		- what is high priority and what can wait
+		- what is high priority and what can wait ?
-		-
+		- is it within our budget ?